Lambeth Living Well Network Alliance Progress Report 2021-22

 What we offer

-Our Living Well Centre Short Term and Focused Support Teams regularly review those they support, to ensure the right level of care.
+Our Living Well Centre Short Term and Focused Support Teams regularly review the people they support, to make sure they’re receiving the right level of care.

 Our impact